 Monteverde Cloud Forest

-Arenal Volcano National Park offers hot springs, waterfalls and stunning volcano hikes
+Arenal Volcano National Park offers hot springs, waterfalls, stunning volcano hikes and wildlife sanctuaries.

 Manuel Antonio brought us phenomenal amounts of wildlife, stunning beaches and jungles which stretched right down to the Pacific Ocean.